hiteshvirani/ollama-connector/README.md

 This starts the node agent container:
 - `node`: FastAPI agent exposing `POST /execute` and sending heartbeats every 30s
+- **Automatic Cloudflare Tunnel**: The container automatically creates a Cloudflare tunnel on startup and includes the tunnel URL in heartbeats

 **Important:** Ollama must be installed and running locally (not in Docker).
 The setup script handles this automatically.
 The node agent connects to Ollama at `http://127.0.0.1:11434`.

+**Cloudflare Tunnel (Automatic):**
+- The node agent automatically installs and starts `cloudflared` on container startup
+- A Cloudflare tunnel is created automatically for the node port
+- The tunnel URL is automatically included in heartbeats sent to the server
+- The server will try Cloudflare first, then IPv4, then IPv6 when connecting to nodes
+- No manual configuration needed - it works automatically when you run `docker compose up`

 The container is configured with `restart: unless-stopped` so it comes back automatically after reboots.
 Ollama service should also be configured to start on boot (handled by setup script).